MerabetAmine/TemporaryEmailDomains/README.md

-List of disposable email domains
+List of disposable email domains (3533 domains)
 ========================

 This repo contains a list of disposable and temporary email address domains often used to register dummy users in order to spam or abuse some services.